prasshaa/dex-publish-gate/docs/05-rubric-and-decision-logic.md

 # Dex Publish Gate — Rubric & Decision Logic
-*Phase 3 · builds on the variable inventory · departs deliberately from the first prototype's weighted-score model*
+*Phase 3 · builds on the variable inventory*

 ---

 ## Design principle: a checklist, not a composite score

-The earlier confidence-routing prototype used a weighted average because its checks (spatial, factual, narrative, safety, pronunciation) sat on a real quality spectrum — "how good" is a meaningful question.
-The checks here are different: they're independent trust, legal, and physical-safety categories.
-Averaging them together would hide exactly the thing that matters — a tour that's excellent everywhere except one slur is not "92% safe," it's unpublishable.
-So each check below returns its own **pass / flag / fail**, and the final routing decision reads the *set* of results, not a blended score.
+Each check below is independent — it evaluates a different category of risk (language, privacy, legal exposure, physical safety), and a strong result in one says nothing about the others.
+So each check returns its own **pass / flag / fail**, and the final routing decision reads the *set* of results directly.
+A tour that's excellent everywhere except one slur is not "mostly fine" — it's unpublishable, and the routing logic needs to reflect that without blending it into a single number that could hide it.

 ---